raspi/BuildingNAS/README.md

 * Drives that have been spinning for years may not be able to start spinning again after spin down
 * Drive may be overheating
 * Rarely brand new drive might die after just a few days or hours or not work at all
+* Some drives may have different sector counts
+  * Example: replacing failed 2 TB drive with new 2 TB drive from different manufacturer fails because it has less sectors than rest of the drives

 ## Operating system
 * OS may have driver bug for SAS controller